-Voters must update their voter registration before the registration deadline to be eligible to vote.
+Voters must update their voter registration before the registration deadline or they may not be eligible to vote.

 Click HERE to find your polling place.

-LIMITED.
-Only Absentee Voters may vote early in person.
-They may apply for an absentee ballot at their Absentee Election Manager's Office and vote that ballot in the same trip.
+Only Absentee Voters may vote early in person (AKA "in person absentee voting").
+Voters who qualify may apply for an absentee ballot at their Absentee Election Manager's Office and vote that ballot at the same time.

 See ABSENTEE VOTING for more info.

-Ask your state representatives to expand in person Early Voting to more locations and to all Alabama voters.
+Ask your state representatives to expand in-person early voting to all Alabama voters.

-Ask your state representatives to expand vote-by-mail to all voters in Alabama.
+Ask your state representatives to expand vote-by-mail to all Alabama voters.

-LIMITED.
-Only QUALIFIED voters may vote by absentee ballot.
+Only QUALIFIED voters may vote an absentee ballot.
 Check HERE to see if you qualify.

 By Mail: Received five (5) days before Election Day

-In Person: Delivered five (5) days before Election Day
+In Person: Received five (5) days before Election Day

-Ask your state representatives to allow "No-Excuse Absentee Voting" for all Alabama voters.
+Ask your state representatives to create "no excuse" absentee voting for all Alabama voters.

 Do you need Voter ID?